Skip to content

 2. Independent blogs hosted by PLOS

-There are currently six independent blogs hosted by PLOS on its PLOS Blogs Network.
+There are currently six independent blogs hosted by PLOS on the PLOS Blogs Network.
 Here, you’ll find a mix of science journalists and researchers tackling diverse issues in science and medicine.
 The shared mission of these contributors is to promote greater understanding of breakthrough science for a variety of reader types, including policy makers, the academic science community, researchers, medical and mental health practitioners, journalists and the general public.

-PLOS BLOG Network is managed by PLOS Senior Communications Manager, Dave Knutson.
+PLOS Blog Network is managed by PLOS Senior Communications Manager, Dave Knutson.
 Contact him at customercare@plos.org with questions, concerns or offers of guest posts.

 Views expressed by independent PLOS Network bloggers are solely those of individual authors, and not necessarily those of PLOS.
-PLOS does not screen, edit, or otherwise meddle with content on the these blogs in any way.
+PLOS does not screen, edit, or otherwise meddle with content on these blogs in any way.
 PLOS independent bloggers and site users are held to exactly the same standards, and the community guidelines apply to everyone that uses our site.

 These community guidelines can be summed up as follows: The PLOS Blogs Network offers explanatory science, expert insights and an exchange of civil debate and discussion by authors and readers on matters of scientific interest.
 This excludes critiques or attacks of a personal nature i.e. on the author’s character — not the substance of the matter.
 As a publisher of scientific research PLOS reserves the right to not post comments on its blogs that — in our view — are not sufficiently supported by scientific evidence.
 Further, we encourage commenters with extensive critiques of individual studies discussed in the blog post to post those criticisms on websites of the original articles where the authors can respond.
 Our bloggers are mostly volunteers whose time is limited and thus cannot always respond to each comment.
 In such cases, we will sometimes close the comment function on a particular post or blog site.

-Community Guidelines for PLOS BLOGS Network Posts and Comments
+Community Guidelines for PLOS Blogs Network Posts and Comments

-- Don’t plagiarize.
+• Don’t plagiarize.

-- Don’t defame others.
+• Don’t defame others.

-- Don’t name-call, attack, threaten, or use profanity.
+• Don’t name-call, attack, threaten, or use profanity.

-- Don’t use posts to promote products or services.
+• Don’t use posts to promote products or services.

-- Limit the number of links in your comment to three or fewer.
+• Limit the number of links in your comment to three or fewer.

-- Don’t use third-party content without permission.
+• Don’t use third-party content without permission.

-- If you have permission to use third-party content, give proper attribution.
+• If you have permission to use third-party content, give proper attribution.

-- Arguments based on belief are to be avoided.
+• Arguments based on belief are to be avoided.
 For example the

-assertion, “I don’t believe the results of Study X” must be supported. - The content of comments should be confined to the demonstrable
+assertion, “I don’t believe the results of Study X” must be supported.

 content of the specific blog post and should avoid speculation about the

-motivations or prejudices of its author. - In its moderation of comments, PLOS BLOGS reserves the right
+• In its moderation of comments, PLOS BLOGS reserves the right

 to reject, at our discretion, any comment that is insufficiently